 Required and supplementary instructional materials & Resources

 Please note that readings are available on ARES.
 Many can be pulled off the internet.
 While some of our readings are cutting edge, others are classics in the field.
 Further readings are optional and are given for each session.
 You may elect to complete them following the required readings.
-Weekly readings are starred.
-Do a reading summary on 1 reading each week but read everything that is listed under required reading.
-We will be covering some of the same material repeatedly, in the required texts and the DSM 5, so that the student will be exposed to multiple sources of information.
+Do a reading summary on one reading each week, but read everything that is listed under required reading.
+We will be covering some of the same material repeatedly, in the required texts and in the DSM 5, so that the student will be exposed to multiple sources of information.
 Please be aware that the DSM is not a theoretically driven text; rather, it is a manual of classification (as is the ICD 10 which codes are in parentheses next to DSM codes).
 Inter-rater reliability remains low for the DSM; thus, we will be teaching diagnostic classification as only one part of bio-psycho-social-spiritual assessment.

 Required Textbooks